ZendaiOwl/Projects/README.md

 # Research

-This is a repository to hold my research material, information or topics that I find interesting
+This is a place for me to gather material & information on topics I find interesting.

 This will always be a work-in-progress